CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

        ![](images/a176.png)

-1. In Conditions, enter the information required to specify a match condition to identify requests where the URL contains the string `contoso` and `azurefd`:
+1. Under Conditions, enter the information required to specify a match condition to identify requests where the URL contains the string `contoso` and `azurefd`:

     - Match type: Select **String**.
     - Match variable: Select **RequestUri**